FBruzzesi/compclasses/docs/user_guide/beyond_basics.md

 `compclass` and `CompclassMeta` accept a `verbose` parameter which defines the level of verbosity when setting those forwarded methods.

-If the value is `True` then we explicity "declare" each forwarded method/attribute.
+If the value is `True` then we explicitly "declare" each forwarded method/attribute.

 ## Examples